-Fitbit Luxe review: A luxury fitness tracker for fashion-forward folks
+Fitbit Luxe review: A luxurious fitness tracker for fashion-forward folks

 Finally, we have to talk about the price.
 Again, I get it; it makes sense (Sense?) why Fitbit priced the Luxe where it did.
 It features premium materials, a gorgeous screen, and it's throwing in half a year of its premium subscription service.
 However, if you just want a basic fitness tracker that is well made, you can get that for a lot less — even ones with a color screen, as we'll see in the next section.

+- Minor bug fixes and improvements have been rolled out to Luxe trackers.

-Fitbit Luxe: Competition
+Competition

 Given the fashion-forward focus of the Luxe, it can be a little tricky finding the right analog to this designer digital device.
-There are plenty of lower-cost fitness trackers that have similar sensors, size, and color screens.
+There are plenty of lower-cost fitness trackers that have similar sensors, sizes, and color screens.
 I'm specifically thinking of bands like the Xiaomi Mi Band 6 or the Samsung Galaxy Fit 2.
-What those bands offer in terms of a lower cost of entry, they lose compared to the Luxe's build quality and style.
+Unfortunately, what those bands offer in terms of a lower cost of entry, they lose compared to the Luxe's build quality and style.

 For those who want to join or stay in the Fitbit (and hence Google) ecosystem, it's worth taking a look at the Inspire 2 or Charge 4.
 With the former, you get a similar, slimmed-down tracker that you can dress up or down.
 The Inspire 2 is also $50 cheaper than the Luxe, has a battery that lasts a week longer, and can integrate with the Tile tracking platform.
-It also comes with a full year of Fitbit Premium, but it is made out of plastic rather than stainless steel like the Luxe.
+It also comes with a full year of Fitbit Premium, but it is made of plastic rather than stainless steel like the Luxe.
 The Charge 4 also has a plastic body and a similar price tag to the Luxe, but its black and white display is larger, and it has built-in GPS and NFC, two features the Luxe can't match.

 The best alternatives from a fashion perspective would have to be the Garmin Lilly, or perhaps the 40mm Apple Watch SE or Series 6.
 Both smartwatches can go toe-to-toe with the Luxe in terms of looks, but both are significantly pricier (and the Apple Watches only work with iPhones).

-Fitbit Luxe: Should you buy it?
+Should you buy it?

 - You have small wrists or prefer a minimal wearable

-Note: This article was updated in August 2022 with the following changes.
-This article was updated in October 2021 with the following changes.